pnp/pnpjs/packages/nodejs/docs/sp-fetch-client.md

   </AppPermissionRequests>
 ```

-**Note that the above XML will grant full tenant control, you should grant onlt those permissions necessary for your application**
+**Note that the above XML will grant full tenant control, you should grant only those permissions necessary for your application**